grantcolley/tradeview/README.md

   * [Dashboard](#dashboard)

 ## Overview
-TradeView consists of modules, accessible from the navigation panel on the left, including [Configuration](#configuration), [Trading](#trading), [Strategies](#strategies) and [Dashboard](#dashboard).
+TradeView consists of modules, accessible from the navigation panel on the left, including [Configuration](#configuration), [Trading](#trading), [Strategies](#strategies) and the [Dashboard](#dashboard).

 ![Alt text](/README-images/navigationpanel.PNG?raw=true "Navigation Panel")

 #### Configuration
-The Configuration module is where configuration for trading accounts, running strategies and strategy servers are managed.
+The Configuration module is where configuration for trading accounts, running strategies and strategy servers is managed.

 * **Manage Accounts** allows you to create and persist trading accounts including account name, exchange, api key and secret key.
-It also persists display preferences for the trading screen such as favourite symbols, and default selected symbol.
+It also persists display preferences for the trading screen, such as favourite symbols, and default selected symbol.
-* **Manage Strategies** persists strategy configuration
+* **Manage Strategies** persists configuration for running a trading strategy and displaying a running strategy in realtime.
-* **Manage Servers** persists trade server details for servers running strategies
+* **Manage Servers** persists trade server details for servers that run trading strategies

 ![Alt text](/README-images/configuration.PNG?raw=true "Configuration")

 #### Trading
-Selecting the Trading module in the navigation panel will list the trading accounts in the main panel.
-Clicking an account will open a trading document for that account in the main window.
+The Trading module shows a list of trading accounts in the navigation panel.
+Clicking an account will open a trading document in the main window for that account.
+From the trading document you can:

-A trading document consists of several panels including favourite symbols list, selected symbol panel showing live order book and trade feeds, account assets with real-time updates, a control for placing trades and an open order monitoring panel.
+* see the account's balances
+* view realtime pricing of favourite symbols
+* select a symbol to subscribe to live orderbook and trade feed
+* place buy and sell orders
+* monitor open orders in realtime

 ![Alt text](/README-images/tradeview.PNG?raw=true "Trade View")